By Tracy Achen

 Is the stress of your divorce starting to get to you, making you feel irritable, tense, and overwhelmed?

-While you can’t totally eliminate the tension from your life right now, you can learn strategies to cope with the pressure and to find the calm that you need right now.
+While you can’t totally eliminate the tension from your life right now, you can learn strategies to cope with the pressure and calm some of the inner chaos you're feeling.

 While you may not think that you have the time, try to squeeze in some exercise.
 Take a walk and enjoy the scenery.
 It will boost your mood, energize you, and use up some of the stress hormones running through your body.